gapotchenko/Gapotchenko.FX/Source/Gapotchenko.FX.Diagnostics.WebBrowser/README.md

 Process.Start("https://example.com/");
 ```

 Looks easy enough?
-It is, but it tends to do the job badly:
+It is, but there is a catch (or a lot of them):

 - Sometimes web browser is started while the `Process.Start(…)` method throws an exception on some machines
 - Sometimes it starts not the default web browser but an Internet Explorer or Edge.